ibm-cloud-docs/hpc-ibm-spectrumlsf/custom-image.md

     ```
     {: codeblock}

-* [Terraform](https://developer.hashicorp.com/terraform/install): The custom image builder requires Terraform, as you run Terraform commands to build your custom image with the tool.
+* [Terraform](https://developer.hashicorp.com/terraform/install){: external}: The custom image builder requires Terraform, as you run Terraform commands to build your custom image with the tool.
 Make sure that you have Terraform 1.5.7 or later installed.

     To determine the Terraform version installed, run:
     ```text